Graphs encoding the generating properties of a finite group: Bounding the diameter of when is soluble

 and this is sufficient to ensure that a matrix $Z$ with the requested property exists.
 Therefore we may assume $u-(n-r)=t$ and $q=2.$ This implies that $v=r$, and so that $v=n=r$, i.e. $\det B \neq 0$.
 This concludes the proof. \end{proof}

-Next we recall some properties of the crowns of a finite soluble group.
+The main ingredient in the proof of our results about the diameter of $\Gamma^*_{a,b}(G)$ is the theory of crowns, introduced by Gasch\"utz in \cite{Ga2}.
+We recall some properties of the crowns of a finite soluble group.
 Let $G$ be a finite soluble group, and let $\mathcal V_G$ be a set of representatives for the irreducible $G$-groups that are $G$-isomorphic to a complemented chief factor of $G$.
 For $V \in \mathcal V_G$ let $R_G(V)$ be the smallest normal subgroup contained in $C_G(V)$ with the property that $C_G(V)/R_G(V)$ is $G$-isomorphic to a direct product of copies of $V$ and it has a complement in $G/R_G(V)$.
 The factor group $C_G(V)/R_G(V)$ is called the $V$-crown of $G$.
 The non-negative integer $\delta_G(V)$ defined by $C_G(V)/R_G(V)\cong_G V^{\delta_G(V)}$ is called the $V$-rank of $G$ and it coincides with the number of complemented factors in any chief series of $G$ that are $G$-isomorphic to $V$.
 If $\delta_G(V) \neq 0$, then the $V$-crown is the socle of $G/R_G(V)$.
-The notion of crown was introduced by Gasch\"utz in \cite{Ga2}.
-We have the following results.

 \begin{prop} \cite[Proposition 2.4]{LM2} Let $G$ and $\mathcal V_G$ be as above.
 Let $x_{1}, \ldots , x_{u}$ be elements of $G$ such that $\langle x_1,\dots,x_u,R_G(V)\rangle=G$ for any $V \in \mathcal V_G$.
 Then $\langle x_1,\dots,x_u\rangle=G$. \end{prop}